jonnyg23/obsidian_devlog/pages/Test-Driven Development with FastAPI and Docker.md

 				  ```
 			- Now when you make changes to the code, the app will automatically reload.
 Try this out.
 		- ### Config
-			- Add a new file called `config.py` to the "app" directory, where we'll define environment-specific [configuration]
+			- Add a new file called `config.py` to the "app" directory, where we'll define environment-specific [configuration](https://fastapi.tiangolo.com/advanced/settings/) variables:
+				-